e0ipso/e0ipso.github.io/_posts/2018-07-16-contentajs.md

  - Decoupled Drupal
  - Drupal Development
 ---
-It seems it was yesterday, but Contenta CMS got the first stable [LINK] release more than a year ago.
+It seems it was yesterday, but [Contenta CMS got the first stable](https://medium.com/@mateu.aguilo.bosch/contenta-cms-reaches-1-0-27cfcc3c70c6) release more than a year ago.
 In the mean time we have started using Media in core, we improved Open API support, provided several fixes for the Schemata module, written and introduced JSON RPC, and made plans to transition to the Umami content model from Drupal core.
 A lot has happened behind the scenes.
 <!-- more -->
-Contenta CMS is being used as is and it's inspiring the custom development of decoupled Drupal applications.
+[Contenta CMS](https://github.com/contentacms/contenta_jsonapi) is being used as is and it's inspiring the custom development of decoupled Drupal applications.
 Both of these things were primary goals for the project.
 But many times Drupal, and hence Contenta CMS was only one part of the back-end.
 There is almost no project where you don't need a nodejs proxy or back-end  in front of Drupal.
 That is why we started working on a nodejs starter kit for your decoupled Drupal projects.
 We call this [Contenta JS](https://github.com/contentacms/contentajs).

 Until now, each agency had their own nodejs back-end template that they used and evolved in every project.
 There has not been much collaboration in that space.
 This is not the Drupal way.
 Contenta JS is a nodejs project that brings